Go With The Flow: Clean and Repair your Gutter System

 Assess the Situation

 A gutter system is not too complex for a homeowner to understand; it’s not like trying to take a stab at plumbing or electrical work.
 Suit up in rain gear during a downpour, go outside, and survey your gutters and downspouts to see if water is flowing properly away from the house.
+If it isn’t flowing properly then it’s time for gutter repair.
 Watch for any leaks or aberrant waterfalls resulting from a clogged area; a common place for clogs is the elbow at the top of a downspout.
-If you don’t have a seamless gutter system on your house, check your gutters for holes or cracks at the seals where caulk is.
+If you don’t have seamless gutters on your house, check your gutters for holes or cracks at the seals where caulk is.

 Also make sure water is exiting onto splash blocks and is not creating a pool or a stream that heads back toward your home.
 (Most experts will recommend using drain extensions at least 5 feet from the home to be extra sure the water is flowing far away from the foundation.)